What is the Circular Economy?

 Why the world needs a circular economy

 The circular economy provides a solution.
-Unlike the traditional “take-make-waste” model, a circular system keeps products, materials, and resources in use for as long as possible, reducing waste, cutting emissions, and driving innovation.
+Unlike the traditional “take-make-waste” model, the introduction of a circular system keeps products, materials, and resources in use for as long as possible, reducing waste, cutting emissions, and driving innovation.
 By rethinking how we design, use, and recover materials, the circular economy reduces waste, cuts emissions, and fosters innovation.

 How the circular economy works